sdqali/site/content/blog/2013-08-17-my-tinfoil-setup.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "My Tinfoil setup"
-date: 2013-08-17
-comments: true
 categories:
 - internet
 - technology
 - browsers
+comments: true
+date: 2013-08-17
+ghcommentid: 73
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - internet
 - technology
 - browsers
+title: My Tinfoil setup
 ---

 I try to be careful when I use the internet.
 This is not because I do illegal stuff—I just don't like the idea of random websites tracking me across the web, recording everything I do, and then serving me advertisements.
 I don't like the idea of technocracies like Facebook collecting and storing data about me, even after I have explicitly quit their colourful walled garden. [^1] I don't like Google tracking what websites I read by pretending to provide a service to the creators of those websites in the form of CDN and Analytics. [^2] I don't want marketing optimisation services to track me and put me in their funnel, unless I explicitly want to.